Inbox Folder Watching

 Manual approval (default)

-Invalid files are rejected with a clear reason (unsupported file type, too large, or duplicate).
+5. Invalid files are rejected with a clear reason (too large or duplicate).

 Auto-processing (optional)